 2019 Scholarships Announced - Memphis Soaring, in cooperation with the Mid-South Soaring Foundation, announces the scholarships available for 2019.
 See the Scholarship tab, above.

-Board Meeting - December meeting cancelled!
-Our next board meeting will be on January 12 at 10:00AM in the Hendrix Clubhouse.
+Board Meeting - Our next board meeting will be on January 19 at 10:00AM in the Hendrix Clubhouse.
+NOTE: This date is a week later than normal.

 October 13, 2018